downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 <img src="{{ site.url }}/assets/images/posts/internet/firefox/firefox-56-setup-wizard-finish.png" alt="firefox 56 setup wizard finish">

 Firefox will start for the first time.
-An import wizard will ask if data from other browsers needs to be imported.
+An import wizard will ask if you want to import data from other browsers.

-In this tutorial we select `Don't import anything`.
+In this tutorial, we select `Don't import anything`.

 Click `Next`.